andrey-zherikov/argparse/README.md

 ### Command name and aliases

-Commands may define a name (different to the type that represents the command) and aliases to provide alternate names that will be recognized by the parser.
-Aliases are displayed in the default help output.
+To define a command name that is not the same as the type that represents this command, one should use `Command` UDA - it accepts a name and list of name aliases.
+All these names are recognized by the parser and are displayed in the help text.
 For example:

 ```d
 @(Command("maximum", "max")